Chapter 2: Object Oriented Programming in C++ Class 12 Computer Science NCERT Solutions

 }

-(i) Option 1 – Race T (30); is correct since the parameter to T is integer.
-[1]
+(i) Option 1 – Race T(30); is correct since the parameter is an integer.

 #define pi 3.14